ryanrolds/screeps-bot-choreographer/README.md

 * Builder - Harvest/pick up energy in room and completes construction
 * Defender - Attacks hostiles creeps in room
 * Defender Drone -
-* Distributor - Moves energy from Containers/Storage into Spawner, Turrets, Labs, and other colony core structures
+* Distributor - Moves energy from Containers/Storage into Spawner, Turrets, Labs, and other base core structures
 * Explorer - Goes to rooms in domain to get visibility (triggers remote harvesting)
 * Harvester - Harvests and brings energy back to Spawner/Origin
-* Hauler - Picks up and takes energy in containers to colony storage, also picks up dropped resources
+* Hauler - Picks up and takes energy in containers to base storage, also picks up dropped resources
 * Miner - Harvests and places energy in nearby container
 * Repairer - Harvest/pick up energy in room and repair structures
 * Reserver - Claims/Reserves rooms